kyma-project/examples/orders-service/README.md

 ### Microservice

-To send a simple order to the microservice, run:
+To send a sample order to the microservice, run:

 ```bash
 curl -X POST ${APP_URL}/orders -k -d \